p4rkerw/qpcr_design/mm10_Dclk1-jx-L.md

-primer design for double cortin like kinase 1 (Dclk1) for mouse mm10 reference that targets the long isoform
+primer design for double cortin like kinase 1 (Dclk1) for mouse mm10 reference that targets a long isoform exon-exon junction.

 1. Navigate to Dclk1 gene for mm10 genome on ucsc genome browser.
 Note how there are multiple Dclk1 transcripts.
 Some are long and some are short.